 - 3.12 Our latest GDP forecasts, when compared to the OBR's forecasts for the UK published last November, meet the criteria for a Scotland-specific economic shock to be triggered.
 The fiscal framework provides additional borrowing and Scotland Reserve powers for Scotland in the event of a Scotland-specific economic shock.
-39 The criteria for a shock to occur are that: annual GDP growth in Scotland, on a four quarters on four quarters basis (4Q-on-4Q), is below 1.0 per cent; and 4Q-on-4Q growth in Scotland is 1.0 percentage point or more below the UK.
-Based on what we observed in 2020, we believe the outlook for Scottish GDP and UK GDP are broadly similar and most of the difference between our forecasts for Scotland and the OBR's UK forecasts is likely to be accounted for by the fact that the two forecasts were based on different announcements about what health measures would be in place in early 2021.
+The criteria for a shock to occur are that: annual GDP growth in Scotland, on a four quarters on four quarters basis (4Q-on-4Q), is below 1.0 per cent; and 4Q-on-4Q growth in Scotland is 1.0 percentage point or more below the UK.
+Based on what we observed in 2020, we believe the outlook for Scotland and the OBR's UK forecasts is likely to be accounted for by the fact that the two forecasts were based on different announcements about what health measures would be in place in early 2021.
 The OBR's November 2020 forecasts did not account for the lockdown which began in January 2021.
 The Scotland-specific economic shock may not be present once the OBR updates its forecasts in March 2021, or once outturn data are available.
-Chapter 2 discusses the implications of the shock being triggered and what this means for additional flexibility in the Scottish Budget. - 3.13 Our economy forecasts were finalised on 7 January 2021, so no new data or information received after this date were incorporated into the forecasts.
+Chapter 2 discusses the implications of the shock being triggered and what this means for additional flexibility in the Scotlish Budget. - 3.13 Our economy forecasts were finalised on 7 January 2021, so no new data or information received after this date were incorporated into the forecasts.
 These forecasts have been produced using the Commission's new in-house macroeconomic forecasting model and historical database.
 The development of an in-house macroeconomic model was recommended by the 2019 OECD review.
 We will publish more information about the model in an occasional paper later in the year.
-41

-39 The agreement between the Scottish Government and the United Kingdom government on the Scottish Government's fiscal framework (link)
+&lt;sup>39 The agreement between the Scottish Government and the United Kingdom government on the Scottish Government's fiscal framework (link)

-40 OECD (2019) OECD Review of the Scottish Fiscal Commission (link)
+&lt;sup>40 OECD (2019) OECD Review of the Scottish Fiscal Commission (link)

-41 The new model is built in non-proprietary software and is fully owned by the Commission.
+&lt;sup>41 The new model is built in non-proprietary software and is fully owned by the Commission.
 The forecast methodology is fundamentally unchanged from the previous model.